Columbia MBA J-term Program: All You Need to Know

 J-Term Requirements.

 For the January term, the most important criteria is that you do not believe you require an internship.
-This program attracts students who want to stay in the same industry (including sponsored students), entrepreneurs, and students in family enterprises.
+Students who want to stay in the same industry (including sponsored students), entrepreneurs, and students in family enterprises are drawn to this.

 Columbia Business School has a rolling admissions procedure, which means that applications are assessed and judgments are made as they come in.
 It is usually preferable for you to submit your application as soon as possible.